Extensions and Deletions of matroid classes closed under flats: Introduction

 \section{Introduction}

-We consider simple matroids.
-The notation and terminology follows \cite{ox2}.
-A class $\mathcal{M}$ of matroids is called {\bf hereditary} if it is closed under flats.
-For a prime power $q$, some examples of such classes are $GF(q)$-targets \cite{nelson, ox1}.
+We consider simple matroids and simple graphs.
+The notation and terminology follow~\cite{ox2}.
+An {\bf induced subgraph} of a graph $G$ is a graph $H$ obtained from $G$ by a sequence of vertex deletions.
+A class $\mathcal{G}$ of graphs is called {\bf hereditary} if it is closed under taking induced subgraphs.
+For a hereditary class $\mathcal{G}$, we call a graph $H$ a {\bf forbidden induced subgraph} for $\mathcal{G}$ if $H$ is not in $\mathcal{G}$ but every proper induced subgraph of $H$ is in $\mathcal{G}$.

-A matroid $M$ is in the {\bf extension class, $\Me$,} of a hereditary class $\mathcal{M}$ if $M$ is in $\mathcal{M}$, or $M$ contains an element $e$ such that $M \ba e$ is in $\mathcal{M}$.
-For a hereditary class $\mathcal{M}$ of matroids, we call a matroid $F$ a {\bf forbidden flat} for $\mathcal{M}$ if $F$ is not in $\mathcal{M}$ but every proper flat of $F$ is in $\mathcal{M}$.
+A class $\mathcal{M}$ of matroids is called {\bf hereditary} if it is closed under restriction to flats.
+For a hereditary class $\mathcal{M}$ of matroids, we call a matroid $N$ a {\bf forbidden flat} for $\mathcal{M}$ if $N$ is not in $\mathcal{M}$, but for every proper flat $F$ of $N$, the restriction $N|F$ is in $\mathcal{M}$.
+We say that a matroid $M$ {\it contains} $N$ as a flat when $M$ has a flat $F$ such that the restriction $M|F$ is isomorphic to $N$.
 Note that a matroid $M$ is in $\mathcal{M}$ if and only if $M$ contains no forbidden flat for $\mathcal{M}$.

-Nelson and Nomoto in \cite{nelson} show that the class of binary targets has a finite list of forbidden flats, namely $\{U_{3,3}, U_{2,3} \bigoplus U_{1,1}\}$.
-Oxley and Mizell in \cite{ox1} generalized the result to $GF(q)$-targets for a prime power $q > 2$ and found the finite list of their forbidden flats.
-We show that if a hereditary class $\mathcal{M}$ has a finite number of forbidden flats, then so does $\Me$.
-An immediate consequence of the result is that the list of forbidden flats for the extension class of $GF(q)$-targets is finite.
+Hereditary classes of matroids arise naturally from hereditary classes of graphs.
+For a hereditary class $\mathcal{G}$ of graphs, consider the class $\mathcal{M}$ of cycle matroids of the graphs in $\mathcal{G}$.
+For some hereditary classes $\mathcal{G}$ such as the class of cographs (graphs not containing the four-vertex path as an induced subgraph), the class $\mathcal{M}$ is hereditary.
+In Section~$4$, we show that if a hereditary class $\mathcal{G}$ of graphs is closed under disjoint union, then the corresponding matroid class $\mathcal{M}$ is hereditary.